 Managing the Revenue Cycle

-The revenue cycle begins when a patient makes an appointment or visits a clinic.
+The revenue cycle management process begins when a patient makes an appointment or visits a clinic.
 The healthcare provider then tracks the financial aspects of the patient's treatment using powerful revenue cycle management tools.

 For instance, RCM software enables the administration staff to verify insurance coverage, submit claims to insurers, and follow up on any outstanding debt.